Insurance for Self-Build Campervans & Motorhomes

 View the entire history of the iconic VW Campervan, from its inception in 1947 all the way through to the latest redesign.

-In addition to this, you will need to consider that your DIY campervan or motorhome conversion needs to meet certain criteria for it to be classed as a campervan or motorhome – and therefore insurable as one.
+In addition to this, you'll need to consider that your DIY campervan or motorhome conversion must meet certain criteria to be classed as a campervan or motorhome – and therefore insurable as one.

 Does Self-Build Campervan Insurance Cost More?